jonoreilly/UNED-ingenieria-de-computadores-2/dlxv-copilot-instructions.md

 This guide provides instructions and best practices for writing assembly code for the DLXV architecture.

+For more in-depth documentation and reference, see [Manual_WinDLXV.pdf](../Documentos PED-20251023/Manual_WinDLXV.pdf) located in the workspace.

 ## Register Set

 The DLXV processor has 32 general-purpose registers: